 This book will be of value to researchers, academics, practitioners, and students interested in leadership, strategic management, and the intersection of corporate interests and the well-being of the society.

 Introduction: Alternatives Theories of the Firm

 Michael Pirson, Erica Steckler, and David Wasieleski

-2. A Note on Alternative ‘Theories of the Firm’
+Chapter 2.
+A Note on Alternative "Theories of the Firm"

-3. A Rightholding Perspective on the Firm and Principled Governance: 10 memos
+Chapter 3.
+A Rightholding Perspective on the Firm and Principled Governance: 10 Memos

-5. Qualitative growth: An alternative to Solely Quantitatively-Oriented Theories of firm Growth
+Chapter 5.
+Qualitative Growth: An Alternative to Solely Quantitatively-Oriented Theories of Firm Growth

 Dietmar Sternad and Gernot Mödritscher

-7. What Are Corporations For?: Contemporary Capitalism, Authority, and a Communicative Theory of the Firm
+Chapter 6.
+What Are Corporations for?: Contemporary Capitalism, Authority, and a Communicative Theory of the Firm

-8. Toward A "We"-Mode Team Production Theory of The Firm: A Confucian Approach
+Chapter 7.
+Toward a "We"-Mode Team Production Theory of the Firm: A Confucian Approach